jbethancourt/Host-a-WordPress-Website-on-AWS/README.md

 sudo yum update -y

 # install the apache web server, enable it to start on boot, and then start the server immediately
-sudo yum install -y http
+sudo yum install -y httpd

-d
 sudo systemctl enable httpd
 sudo systemctl start httpd